thisdotEric/JDVNHS_WebAPI/README.md

 https://github.com/thisdotEric/JDVNHS_WebAPI.git
 ```

-5. Open VS Code terminal and install all dependencies in package.json.
+5. Open VS Code terminal and install all dependencies in package.json. *(Make sure to have yarn installed in your system)*

 ```
-npm install
+yarn install
 ```

 6. Install PostgreSQL Database.
 Refer to this [video](https://m.youtube.com/watch?v=BLH3s5eTL4Y&t=438s).
 Take note of your login credentials.